brycemara/brycemara/README.md

 - 🔭  I’m currently working on becoming a Front End software developer at Turing School of Software.

-- 🌱  I’m currently learning React, Redux & much more!
+- 🌱  I’m currently learning React, Typescript & much more!

-- 💬  Ask me about why I believe the human race needs to look for a new planet & why crypto is the wave of the future 🪐💸
+- 💬  Ask me about SPACE & why crypto is the wave of the future 🪐💸
     - I love Sci-Fi novels & all things Space travel related.
     - Yes, I have a bitcoin.